alexfernandez/alexfernandez.github.io/2017/origins-language.md

 After all it may seem impossible to refute most of what has been said here.
 But it is my belief that there is fruitful research to be done.
-A theory only needs to be consistent with the known facts, and it is validated when it can explain new phenomena.
+A theory only needs to be consistent with the known facts, and it is partially validated when it can explain new phenomena.

 Learned discussion about very early phonetics, [phonotactics](https://en.wikipedia.org/wiki/Phonotactics)